Sudan takes first step toward joining international court | Politics

 - Country:

-Sudan on Tuesday approved a draft bill allowing the East African country to join the founding treaty of the International Criminal Court.
+Sudan has approved a draft bill allowing the East African country to join the founding treaty of the International Criminal Court.

 Sudan has been led by a joint military-civilian government since a popular uprising led to the military's overthrow of al-Bashir in April 2019.
 That transitional government, which promised democratic reforms, has previously said that war crime suspects including al-Bashir would be tried before the ICC, but the trial venue is a matter for negotiations with The Hague-based court.